Founders of daycare centre for kids with critical illnesses jointly named ST Singaporean of the Year 2023

 Other sponsors included official airline partner Singapore Airlines (SIA) and global hotel partner Millennium Hotels and Resorts.

-The Singaporean of the Year received a five-night stay at any of Millennium Hotels and Resorts’ global properties, as well as a pair of SIA business class tickets.
-The remaining finalists each received a three-night stay at any of Millennium Hotels and Resorts’ global properties and a pair of SIA economy class tickets.
+The Singaporean of the Year winners each received a five-night stay at any of Millennium Hotels and Resorts’ global properties, as well as a pair of SIA business-class tickets.
+The remaining finalists each received a three-night stay at any of Millennium Hotels and Resorts’ global properties and a pair of SIA economy-class tickets.

 ST editor Jaime Ho said: “Today, as we honour these finalists, I hope we leave inspired by all their stories, and see the impact they’ve had in making us a better community; not just for now, but well into the future as well.”